jcoester/LOTR-EE-German-Subtitle-Fix/README.md

 > **Note**: Permitted for personal, non-commercial use only.

-### **Step 1: Create MKV Files from Your Original Blu-ray Disc**
+### **Step 1: Create MKV Files from Your Original Blu-ray Discs**

-1. Insert the **Fellowship of the Ring: Part 1 Extended Edition** into your Blu-ray drive.
+1. Insert the **Fellowship of the Ring Extended Edition: Part 1** into your Blu-ray drive.
 2. Install **[MakeMKV](https://www.makemkv.com/download/)**, then open it and select the Blu-ray disc.
-3. Create the MKV files.
+3. Create the MKV file.
 Default settings work well for this.
-4. Repeat for **Fellowship of the Ring: Part 2 Extended Edition**
+4. Repeat for **Fellowship of the Ring Extended Edition: Part 3**

 ### **Step 2: Replace the Subtitle Track with the Fixed Version**